withstudiocms/.github/GOVERNANCE.md

 ## Contributor Roles

-We recognize different levels of contribution as three different **Contributor Roles.&#x20;**&#x45;ach level comes with a new set of privileges and responsibilities.
+We recognize different levels of contribution as three different **Contributor Roles.** Each level comes with a new set of privileges and responsibilities.

 Any member of the community can attain these roles, no matter their coding skill or experience.